peasy-lib/peasy-lib/packages/peasy-ui/README.md

 ## Introduction

 Peasy UI provides uncomplicated UI bindings for HTML via templating.
-It's intended to be used in vanilla JavaScript/Typescript projects where using `createElement` is too cumbersome and adding a complete SPA framework is overkill or simply not desired.
-Thanks to the small scope of the library, performance is decent. **Peasy UI does not require an installation and can be used in vanilla HTML+JavaScript without a build step.**
+It encourages a modular approach and supports both HTML and JavaScript single file components.
+Peasy UI is intended to be used in vanilla JavaScript/Typescript projects where using `createElement` is too cumbersome and adding a complete SPA framework is overkill or simply not desired.
+Thanks to the small scope of the library, performance is decent.

+**Peasy UI does not require an installation and can be used in vanilla HTML+JavaScript without a build step.**

 ## First look

 In Peasy UI, an HTML template is combined with a JavaScript/Typescript object, the model, into a `UI View` that's added to an element.
 Peasy UI will then sync state between the UI and the model according to the one-way, two-way and event bindings.
-For a more exact control over when the state is synced, the `update()` method can be called manually, typically after updating the model or in a recurring (game) loop, .
+For a more exact control over when the state is synced, the `update()` method can be called manually, typically after updating the model or in a recurring (game) loop.

 ```ts
 const template = `